PyTables/PyTables/doc/source/usersguide/optimization.rst

     :align: center

-    **Throughput for slicing a Blosc2-compressed array along its 4 dimensions with PyTables b2nd (optimized), PyTables filter and h5py, all using a big chunk.**
+    **Throughput for slicing a Blosc2-compressed array along its 4 dimensions with PyTables filter, PyTables b2nd (optimized) and h5py, all using a big chunk.**

 Choosing a better chunkshape not just provided up to 5x speedup for the